Beverly Hills Chihuahua: Box office

 Beverly Hills Chihuahua was a commercial success.
 The film grossed $29,300,465 on its opening weekend from 3,215 theaters, averaging about $9,114 per theater, and ranking number 1 at the box office for that weekend.
 On its second weekend, the film arrived number 1 again with $17,502,077.
 As of May 10, 2009, Beverly Hills Chihuahua has grossed $94,514,402 domestically and $54,767,204 in other territories leading up to a total of $149,281,606 worldwide.

 Home media

-Beverly Hills Chihuahua was released by Walt Disney Studios Home Entertainment on March 3, 2009 in the US and May 25 in the UK on Disney DVD and Blu-ray.
-As of November 1, 2009, the DVD has sold over 3 million copies generating $59,918,764 in sales revenue.
+Beverly Hills Chihuahua was released by Walt Disney Studios Home Entertainment on March 3, 2009, in the US and May 25 in the UK on Disney DVD and Blu-ray.
+As of November 1, 2009, the DVD has sold over 3 million copies, generating $59,918,764 in sales revenue.

 Sequels

 A direct-to-video sequel was released for DVD and Blu-ray on February 1, 2011 by Walt Disney Studios Home Entertainment.
 George Lopez returned as the voice of Papi.
-Jamie Lee Curtis, Piper Perabo, Manolo Cardona, Drew Barrymore and Andy García didn't reprise their roles.
+Drew Barrymore, Jamie Lee Curtis, Piper Perabo, Manolo Cardona, and Andy García didn't reprise their roles.
+Odette Annable replaced Barrymore for the sequels.

-Another direct-to-video sequel was released for DVD and Blu-ray on September 18, 2012, with Lopez once again reprising his role as Papi, making him the only actor from the original film to appear in the sequels.
+Another direct-to-video sequel was released on DVD and Blu-ray on September 18, 2012, with Lopez once again reprising his role as Papi, making him the only actor from the original film to appear in the sequels.